Sustainability-related disclosures

 Summary

 This document aims to provide information on the sustainable investment objective of Norselab Meaningful Equity I (“the fund”), and how the objective is attained.
-The fund aims to invest in companies whose revenue-generating products or services create a net positive impact on people and/or the planet, and align with one or several of the UN Sustainable Development Goals (the “SDGs”).
-All portfolio companies undergo an impact due diligence that aims to identify the company’s positive impact on people and planet and uncover any significant harm to the sustainable investment objective.
-Portfolio companies are followed up regularly.
-As an owner, Norselab works proactively with portfolio companies to promote strategies aligned with the SDGs and implement relevant measuring and reporting schemes for impact.
+The fund aims to invest in companies whose revenue-generating products or services generate a net positive contribution, through their core products and services, to the UN Sustainable Development Goals (the "UN SDGs").
+The fund aligns with Norselab’s proprietary impact philosophy, “Meaningfulness”. as well as Norselab’s “Meaningfulness policy”.
+We follow a structured assessment process to identify the company’s positive contribution(s) to the SDGs in line with the fund’s objective.
+The assessment process also seeks to uncover any significant harm to the sustainable investment objective.
+As an active owner, Norselab follows up with portfolio companies regularly on sustainability topics and works proactively to enhance contribution to the SDGs, as well as implement relevant measuring and reporting schemes for impact.

 No significant harm to the sustainable investment objective